Arrested? Call 623-335-4014 — Available 24/7

 Call 623-335-4014 at least 90 days before the scheduled hearing — earlier is better.

-What Is Parole Hearing in Arizona?
+Who Is Eligible for Parole in Arizona?

 The Arizona Board of Executive Clemency (ARS Title 31, Chapter 4) handles: parole eligibility hearings for inmates sentenced before 1994 ("old-code" flat-time inmates), absolute discharge hearings, commutation of sentence hearings, and pardon hearings.
 Most modern Arizona sentences are "truth-in-sentencing" 85% time without parole eligibility — but commutation remains available.